Baharat: Comparisons to Other Spice Blends

 pictured: ras el hanout spice blend

-Ras el hanout is a trending blend from Northern Africa, and it often has 12 or more ingredients, including allspice, ginger, turmeric, and chili peppers, among other spices.
-The name translates to 'head of the shop", 'signifying that this blend is made of the highest quality spices by the spice seller.
+The name Ras el Hanout translates to 'head of the shop", 'signifying that this blend is made of the highest quality spices by the spice seller.
 Ras el hanout is a complex mixture of sweet and fragrant and used in soups, rice, and meats.

 Baharat vs. Za'atar